rkuma183/wilsonmar.github.io/_posts/2016-05-18-jekyll-search-field.md

 Each option involves <a href="#SearchCSS"> changes to CSS</a> as well to suit your design tastes.

-The Algoria theme keeps CSS and JavaScript within a <strong>public</strong> folder.
+The Algoria theme keeps CSS and JavaScript within a folder named <strong>public</strong>.
    A separate <strong>algoria.css</strong> file contains styling for both the search box and search results.

    Notice it is raw CSS, with no SASS processing.